rsuniev/homebrew-openresty/README.md

     $ brew install ngx_openresty --with-postgresql

+To enable ZipLib(http://zlib.net/) support:

+    $ brew install ngx_openresty --with-ziplib (Note that you'll need to have a local folder with: /opt/zlib-1.2.8)

 For a list of all options available, have a look at:

     $ brew info ngx_openresty